100 Blue Bottle Fly Pupae

 Out of stockJoin Waitlist

-*** THIS BATCH WILL BE SHIPPING ON OCTOBER 19th to 21st. ***
+*** THIS BATCH WILL BE SHIPPING ON JANUARY 13th or 19th. ***

 These flies are much larger than house flies and last a bit longer as well.
 They work well for all mantid species, especially those that prefer flying insects.
 Store the pupae in the fridge until needed.
 Pupae will last a few weeks in the fridge before the hatch rate diminishes.
 I would recommend taking any remaining pupae out and letting them hatch after 2 weeks of being stored.